scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Holy

 You call down a holy judgement over a 5x5 area centered on a point you can see in range.
-All hostile creatures make a Charisma save vs your spellcasting.
+All hostile creatures make a Charisma save against your spellcasting.
 On fail they take 4 wound dice in damage with Undead taking 4 wounds.
 On crit the creature cannot move until the end of their next turn.
 Creatures that pass their saving throw take 1 wound die instead.
 If the damage would kill a living creature they are brought to 1 wound instead and stunned until the end of their turn.
 Undead killed this way cannot be raised again.

 Add a wound die for every level above 5th.